mudgalabhay/Smart-Attendance-App/README.md

 ### Prerequisites

-What things you need to install the software and how to install them Install all library dependencies from requirements.txt file.
+What things you need to install the software and how to install them Install all library dependencies from requirements.txt file..

 ```
 Python 3.0 or later